Skip to content

 Warning

 If you are downloading LAMMPS from GitHub or their website and intend to use Kokkos for acceleration, there is an issue with Cray MPICH and Kokkos <= 4.3.
 For LAMMPS to work correctly on our system, you need a LAMMPS version which provides Kokkos >= 4.4.
-Alternatively, the CMake variable -DEXTERNAL_KOKKOS=yes should force CMake to use the Kokkos version provided by the uenv, rather than the one contained within the lammps distribution.
+Alternatively, the CMake variable -DEXTERNAL_KOKKOS=yes should force CMake to use the Kokkos version provided by the uenv, rather than the one contained within the LAMMPS distribution.

 Using LAMMPS uenv as an upstream Spack Instance